-This rare and aggressive form of breast cancer often appears as an irritated area of skin.
-It blocks the lymph vessels in the skin of the breast.
-Inflammatory breast cancer may not be seen in a mammogram or ultrasound, and is often misdiagnosed as an infection.
-By the time it’s diagnosed, it usually has grown into the skin of the breast.
+Inflammatory breast cancer may not show up on a mammogram or ultrasound and is often misdiagnosed as an infection.
+By the time it’s diagnosed, it usually has grown into the skin of your breast.
 Often, it has already spread to other parts of the body, too.

-What Are the Symptoms of Inflammatory Breast Cancer?
+What Are the Early Signs and Symptoms of Inflammatory Breast Cancer?

-Unlike more common forms of breast cancer, this type generally doesn’t show up as a lump.
+Unlike more common types of breast cancer, this type generally doesn’t show up as a lump.
 The disease grows as nests or sheets under the skin.

 Symptoms of inflammatory breast cancer may include: